ehsansaleh/code_firth/README.md

 # Firth Bias Reduction with Standard Feature Backbones
 This repository contains the core experiments with the standard ResNet feature backbones conducted in our paper ["On the Importance of Firth Bias Reduction in Few-Shot Classification"](https://openreview.net/pdf?id=DNRADop4ksB).
 This is one of the three code repositories of our paper, and is a sub-module of the the main ["Firth Bias Reduction in Few-Shot Learning" repository](https://github.com/ehsansaleh/firth_bias_reduction).

+For a concise and informal description of our work, check out our paper's website: [https://ehsansaleh.github.io/firthfsl](https://ehsansaleh.github.io/firthfsl)

 Here is the effect of Firth bias reduction campared to typical L2 regularization in 16-way few-shot classification tasks using basic feature backbones and 1-layer logistic classifiers.

 <img src="./opt/static_figures/dacc_vs_nshots_firth_1layer_mini.svg" alt="drawing" width="48%"/> <img src="./opt/static_figures/dacc_vs_nshots_l2_1layer_mini.svg" alt="drawing" width="46%"/>